knative/serving/docs/scaling/SYSTEM.md

 main purposes are **buffering requests** and **reporting metrics** to the autoscaler.

-The activator is mainly involved around scale to/from zero.
+The activator is mainly involved around scale to/from zero and in capacity aware loadbalancing.
 When a revision is scaled to zero instances, the activator will be put into the data path instead of revision's instances.
 If requests would hit this revision, the activator buffers these requests, pokes the autoscaler with metrics and holds the requests until instances of the application appear.
 As soon as that is the case, the activator will forward the requests it buffered to the new instances while carefully avoiding to overload the existing instances of the application.
 The activator effectively acts as a loadbalancer here.
-It distributes the load across all the pods as they become available in a way that doesn't overload them.
+It distributes the load across all the pods as they become available in a way that doesn't overload them with regards to their concurrency settings.
 The activator is put on or taken off the data-path as the system sees fit to allow it to act as a loadbalancer as described above.
 If the current deployment has enough headroom to make it not too prone to overload, the activator will be taken off the data-path for minimal network overhead.

 Unlike the queue-proxy, the activator actively sends metrics to the autoscaler via a websocket connection to minimize scale-from-zero latencies as much as